Scalingo/documentation/src/_posts/platform/app/2000-01-01-secret-file-in-app.md

 Commit both files and deploy your application.
 Your application has now access to your secret file in `/app/private.pem`!

-As a note, the Procfile being executed at runtime, in this case the `web` runtime, the `/app/private.pem` file would not be visible in a one-off.
-As a one-off being a copy of the deployable environnement, but without what a web runtime execution would add.
+Note that the file `/app/private.pem` is not available in a one-off container.
+This solution makes it available when booting the `web` container.
+Hence the file is only available in `web` containers and not one-off containers.